 Landscape Resilience Fund makes first investment in cocoa innovator Koa

-climate investment Ghana affordable finance cocoa farmer
+cocoa farmer climate investment Ghana affordable finance

 cocoa-farmers-kwati-faustina-akua-lcf